 I’m a fat woman.
-Running is not something that comes naturally to most people, let alone to me.
+Running is not something that comes naturally to most people, let alone.
 When I started this journey, 6 weeks ago, I couldn’t remember running since my Freshman year of high school during P.E. class.
 Yet, twice a week I find myself putting one foot in front of the other and being amazed by what my body is capable of doing.
-While I’m still very early on in my journey, I wanted to share 5 tips that helped me to begin.
+While I’m still very early on in my journey, I wanted to share 5 tips that helped me to become a fat woman running!

 You Might Also Like: Exercise Tips for Plus Size Moms by Louise Green

 I have witnessed hundreds of plus size women achieving their fitness goals through learning to run 5 and 10K runs.
 It’s not about the weight.
 It’s about believing in yourself, ignoring social static, pushing through our “perceived” limitations and adopting a no limits mindset.
 The body is an amazing machine (big or small) and it will do whatever you train it to do if you allow your mind to join the party. – Louise Green, bodyexchange.ca